 With your magnetic profile complete, now the real fun begins — making amazing connections that will further your business!

-Second: Follow and Engage
+Step 2: Follow and Engage

 On Twitter, the world is your oyster — pretty much every celebrity, business leader, friend, or colleague you’ve wanted to get in touch with is there.